Jashanjyot/Hardware-Image_Decompressor/README.md

 ## Acknowledgments

 This project combines hardware and software to develop a Hardware Image Decompressor on an Altera DE2 board.
 The system efficiently processes compressed data for a 320 x 240-pixel image, using a Verilog program to configure the FPGA for image recovery and display.
 Finite state machines in SystemVerilog optimize decompression, leveraging various components for efficiency.
-Refer to the project report for specific details on the components used.